-Having studied the topic of personal finance and the extremely frugal for a few years now, I have compiled a list of what truly frugal people who are trying to save money would never pay for.
+Having studied the topic of personal finance and the extremely frugal for a few years now (I even make all my calls for free), I have compiled a list of what truly frugal people who are trying to save money would never pay for.
 In this recession we are experiencing, even those who have never considered themselves frugal might now think twice about their budget and running the personal finances like a business will use this list.

 Extremely Frugal People Never Pay For Someone to Clean Their House

 A frugal person who is concentrating on building wealth and getting ahead will not pay someone to clean their house.
 There are countless tips on the web to help you save the most time and spend the least amount on cleaning products for your home.

 Paying someone to do this for you is a true luxury and is something you can easily do yourself, considering that you are in good health.

 Extremely Frugal People Never Pay For a Landscaper